 InterMaths Erasmus Mundus Joint Master Degree

-InterMaths students follow the following mobility path:
+InterMaths students follow the mobility path sketched below:

 - Modelling and Simulation of Infectious Diseases (L’Aquila)

 - Computational Methods in Biomedical Imaging (Hamburg)

 - Stochastic Modelling in Neuroscience (Nice)

 - Cancer Modelling and Simulation (L’Aquila)